10 Unique Facts about the Pantheon you probably didn’t know

 This ancient sentinel standing tall in front of the Pantheon has witnessed many layers of history from ancient Egyptian pharaohs to Roman emperors, then resurrected by Christian Popes after centuries of neglect…..and nowadays photographed by tourists with their iPhones and cameras.

-Panoramic Rome Tour - tour is offered both as a day tour from Rome, and a shore excursion from the cruise port of Civitavecchia.
-Enjoy the highlights of Rome in the comfort of your private vehicle and maximize your sightseeing while minimizing walking and fatigue of traveling from place to place.
+Panoramic Rome Tour for Cruisers - Enjoy the highlights of Rome in the comfort of your private vehicle and maximize your sightseeing while minimizing the walking and fatigue of traveling from place to place.
 This tour is perfect for those who have limited time in Rome, want to see as much as possible in a day, or don’t want to deal with public transportation and walking long distances.

-Rome Pre-Cruise Tour - Make the most of your morning in Rome by combining a half day tour of Rome with a transfer to the cruise port of Civitavecchia.
+Rome Pre-Cruise Tour - Make the most of your morning in Rome by combining a half-day tour of Rome with a transfer to the cruise port of Civitavecchia.

 Thank you so much for stopping by and reading our blog 10 Unique Facts about the Pantheon you probably didn’t know.